Financial Disclosure in a Divorce – Divorce Solicitors.

 3. Through solicitors.

-4. During Court proceedings
+4. During the arbitration process and/or Court proceedings

 Are there specific forms for Financial Disclosure?